 - Go to your Facebook business page to create a post.

-- Hit Public, under the Facebook page name.
+- Hit Public, which is under the Facebook page name.

-- On the next screen hit ‘Restricted audience’.
+- On the next screen hit ‘Restricted audience (only certain people on Facebook)’.

-- Choose who is able to see the post – by age or location.
+- Choose who is able to see the post – by age and/or location.

 How to ban Facebook users from your page

-The banned person will not be notified but they will soon realise they’re blocked if they try to visit the Facebook page.
-A ban will also mean they are removed from the Page Like/Follow so if you unban them, they’ll have to follow the page again.
+The banned person will not be notified but they will discover the block if they visit the Facebook page.
+A ban also means they are removed from the Page Like/Follow so if you unban them, they’ll have to follow the page again.

 To block someone from your Facebook page:

-- Go to the page then scroll down the left-hand side and hit settings.
+- Go to the page then scroll down the menu on the left-hand side and hit settings.

-- The screen on the right will show all the followers.
+- The screen on the right-hand side shows all the followers.
 This can be filtered or you can search.

 - Tick the box next to the person/page you would like to ban.